Daily routines can be disrupted with little or no warning by a catastrophic event, and help might not always be available.

 - Know how to shut off utilities

-Disaster can strike at any time of the day, so it's also important to have a planned response when you're at work, on vacation or on the road.
+Federal Emergency Management Agency, is a good reminder that we need to be ready to respond to natural and man-made disasters.
+Disaster can strike at any time of the day, so it's important to have a planned response when you're at work, on vacation or on the road.